-Decentralized and Unstructured: These are systems in which there is neither a centralized directory nor any precise control over the network topology or file placement.
-Gnutella [9] is an example of such designs.
-The network is formed by nodes joining the network following some loose rules (for example, those described in [5]).
+network is formed by nodes joining the network following some loose rules (for example, those described in [6]).
 The resultant topology has certain properties, but the placement of files is not based on any knowledge of the topology (as it is in structured designs).
 To find a file, a node queries its neighbors.
-The most typical query method is flooding, where the query is propagated to all neighbors within a certain radius [5].
+The most typical query method is flooding, where the query is propagated to all neighbors within a certain radius [6].
 These unstructured designs are extremely resilient to nodes entering and leaving the system.
 However, the current search mechanisms are extremely unscalable, generating large loads on the network participants.

 In this paper, we focus on Gnutella-like decentralized, unstructured P2P systems.
-We do so because (1) these systems are actively used by a large community of Internet users [22, 6], and (2) these systems have not yet been subject to much serious research, except for empirical studies [19].
+We do so because (1) these systems are actively used by a large community of Internet users [24, 7], and (2) these systems have not yet been subject to much serious research, except for empirical studies [21, 22].

 The goal of this paper is to study more-scalable alternatives to existing Gnutella algorithms, focusing on the search and replication aspects.
 We first quantify the poor scaling properties of the flooding search algorithms.
 We then propose, as an alternative, a k-walker random walk algorithm that greatly reduces the load generated by each query.
-We also show that active replication (where the files may be stored at arbitrary nodes) produces lower overall query load than non-active node-based replication (i.e., a file is only replicated at nodes requesting the file).
-Path replication, where the file is replicated along the path from the requester to the provider, yields a close-to-optimal replication distribution.
-Finally, we show that for unstructured networks, power-law random graphs are less desirable than uniform random graphs and so P2P systems should adopt graph-building algorithms that reduce the likelihood of very-high degree nodes.
+We also show that active replication (where the files may be stored at arbitrary nodes) produces lower overall query load than non-active node-based replication (i.e., a file is onlyreplicated at nodes requesting the file).
+Confirming the results in [8], we use simulations to show that path replication, where the file is replicated along the path from the requester to the provider, yields a close-to-optimal replication distribution.
+Finally, we show that for unstructured networks, power-law random graphs are less desirable than uniform random graphs and so P2P systems should adopt graphbuilding algorithms that reduce the likelihood of very-high degree nodes.